Create me

 The other random thought about the “me” is that we – according to William James everyone has the ability to create “me’s.”
 We can create all kinds of “me’s.”
 I am not sure James was reading the Psalmist when he came up with these ideas, but the psalmist would ask God to create in me – a clean heart.
 I think we can create “me’s,” but I also think that the Holy Spirit in us can help to create “me.”
 It’s the renewing of your mind action of the Word that does it.
 The “I” is still creating “me,” but it can do so with Power and Anointing.

-5 thoughts on “Create me”
+5 responses to “Create me”